 We understand the desire of parents to remain close by their infant, especially so when the situation requires they be in the NICU.
 Therefore, parents may visit at any time approved by the nursing staff.

-With the consent of the mother, visitors are welcome at the NICU throughout the week during the hours of 11:00 a.m. - 8:30 p.m.
+With the consent of the parent or guardian, visitors are welcome at the NICU throughout the week during the hours of 11 a.m. - 8:30 p.m.

 Whenever possible, we try our best to accommodate siblings.
 Please check with the nurse prior to bringing siblings to the NICU.

 The NICU can quickly become crowded and so we ask that you respect our maximum of two visitors per bassinette.